 Mattresses in all but one of the residence halls are 36" wide by 80" long, so traditional fitted sheets will not fit.
 Twin extra-long sheets are available at various retail stores.
-Mattresses in the apartments are full size.
-Carey Hall has full extra-long mattresses.
+Carey Hall has full extra-long mattresses, and the Northwest Apartments have full matteresses.